genedafnkid/GCS-Database-Design-and-Implementation/README.md

 ## Views

 ### 1. PROJECT_DETAILS_VIEW:
-    - The PROJECT_DETAILS_VIEW offers a comprehensive overview of project information, consolidating data from various tables in the database.
+- **Parameters**: None
-    It includes project ID, description, start and end dates, along with detailed employee assignments and customer information.
-    This view serves as a convenient reference for project managers and stakeholders, providing a holistic snapshot of ongoing projects, their associated tasks, assigned employees, and customer details.
+- **Description**: Provides a comprehensive overview of all ongoing projects, including project ID, description, start and end dates, along with detailed employee assignments and customer information.
+This view consolidates data from multiple tables, offering a convenient reference for project managers and stakeholders to gain insights into project progress, task assignments, and customer relationships.

 ### 2. EMPLOYEE_SKILLS_VIEW:
+   - **Parameters**: None
-    - The EMPLOYEE_SKILLS_VIEW provides a consolidated view of employee skills and their proficiency levels within the organization.
-    This view showcases employee IDs, names, and their respective skills, along with skill descriptions and rates.
-It offers valuable insights into the skills possessed by each employee, aiding in project allocation and skill matching.
-Project managers and team leads can use this view to make informed decisions regarding task assignments, ensuring that projects are staffed with employees possessing the required skills for successful execution.
+   - **Description**: Presents a consolidated view of employee skills and their proficiency levels within the organization.
+This view includes employee IDs, names, skills, skill descriptions, and proficiency levels.
+It offers valuable insights into the skills possessed by each employee, aiding project managers and team leads in making informed decisions regarding task assignments.
+By matching required skills with employee expertise, this view ensures that projects are staffed appropriately, enhancing project efficiency and success rates

 ---